Cape May's Deep Ties To The Coast Guard

 A Proud Coast Guard Community

-Cape May, New Jersey is known for many things from the Victorian Gingerbread houses in Cape May, itself, to the area's title as Raptor Capital of North America.
+Cape May, New Jersey is known for many things; the Victorian homes in Cape May, sandy beaches and great restaurants, and being one of the world's premier birdwatching destinations.
 Yet, it's the area's newest national honor that makes it most proud -- A Coast Guard Community.

 The official county-wide designation was bestowed on May 8, 2015 and was one that involved a rigorous application process and approval by not only the U.S. Coast Guard but both houses of Congress.
 Only 18 cities and one other county have received the designation, which recognizes an above-and-beyond bond between the Coast Guard and the community.